led02/card10_firmware/Documentation/pycardium/personal_state.rst

    # Clear the currently configured state
    personal_state.clear()

-.. py:function:: personal_state.set(state, persistent)
+.. py:function:: set(state, persistent)

    Set the users personal state.

    :param int state: ID of the personal state to set.
 Must be one of :py:data:`personal_state.NO_CONTACT`, :py:data:`personal_state.CHAOS`, :py:data:`personal_state.COMMUNICATION`, :py:data:`personal_state.CAMP`.
    :param int persistent: Controls whether the personal state is persistent.
 A persistent state is not reset when the pycardium application is changed or restarted.
 In persistent mode the personal state LED is not controllable by the pycardium application.

-.. py:function:: personal_state.clear()
+.. py:function:: clear()

    Clears a previously set personal state.

    If no personal state was set this function does nothing.
 It does not matter if a set state is marked as persistent or not.

-.. py:function:: personal_state.get()
+.. py:function:: get()

    Get the users personal state.

    :returns: A tuple containing the currently set state and a boolean indicating if it's persistent or not.

-.. py:data:: personal_state.NO_STATE
+.. py:data:: NO_STATE

    State ID reported when no personal state is set.

-.. py:data:: personal_state.NO_CONTACT
+.. py:data:: NO_CONTACT

    State ID for the "No Contact" personal state.

-.. py:data:: personal_state.CHAOS
+.. py:data:: CHAOS

    State ID for the "Chaos" personal state.

-.. py:data:: personal_state.COMMUNICATION
+.. py:data:: COMMUNICATION

    State ID for the "Communicatoin" personal state.

-.. py:data:: personal_state.CAMP
+.. py:data:: CAMP

    State ID for the "Camp" personal state.